Energy efficiency – the trillion-dollar opportunity

 District Energy – energy efficiency in district energy systems

 District heating and district cooling improves energy efficiency and lowers costs and carbon emissions.
-According to the Heat Roadmap Europe project, 12% of Europe’s heat demand is currently met by district heating.
+According to the Heat Roadmap Europe, Heating and Cooling 2017 report, 12% of Europe’s heat demand is currently met by district heating.
 If appropriate investments were incentivized by the EU, this number could reach 50% by 2050, which would prove the advantages of district heating both economically and environmentally.
 12% of the EU 2030 energy efficiency target could be met by increasing the district heating share from 12% to 30%.

 Cities will lead the transport electrification revolution

 Today, transport of freight and humans account for a fifth of global energy demands and a quarter of energy-related CO2 emissions.
 That means transport is a major contributor to air pollution.
-91% of the world’s population is breathing toxic air.
+According to World Health Organization (WHO, Air pollution) over 90% of the world’s population is breathing toxic air.

 More energy efficient vehicles are important steps, as are electric mobility and vehicle electrification.
 With electrification come great opportunities to enhance the flexibility, efficiency and environmental performance of almost any application or system, at sea or on land, opening for a comprehensive vision for low carbon cities.